eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 suspension.

 One of the main functions of the Wallet Instance is to handle the User's PID(s) and attestations.
-The PID(s) are issued by a **PID Providers and the attestations by Attestation Providers**, shown to the left of the Wallet Instance in Figure 1.
+The PID(s) are issued by **PID Providers and the attestations by Attestation Providers**, shown to the left of the Wallet Instance in Figure 1.
 Like Wallet Providers, PID Providers and Attestation Providers are registered by a **PID Provider Registrar or by an Attestation Provider Registrar** before they can interact with a Wallet Instance, and before a Relying Party can verify the PID(s) or attestation those Providers issue.
-As a of the registration, a PID Provider or an Attestation Provider receives an access certificate from a **PID Provider Access Certificate Authority (CA)** or from an **Attestation Provider Access CA,** accordingly.
+As a functionality of the registration, a PID Provider or an Attestation Provider receives an access certificate from a **PID Provider Access Certificate Authority (CA)** or from an **Attestation Provider Access CA,** accordingly.
 [Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle) describes